Bogdan Aurescu: Controversies

 Adrian Năstase promoted Bogdan Aurescu to the post of Undersecretary of State and later, to the Secretary of State.
 Aurescu was Năstase's assistant at the Faculty of Law of the University of Bucharest for the Public International Law discipline and they wrote together several legal treaties.
-In 2004, the Aurescu candidature was delegated by the Social Democratic Party (PSD) in Dâmbovița County for the Parliament elections but he did not win.
+In 2004, Aurescu ran for a seat in the Romanian Parliament on behalf of the Social Democratic Party (PSD) in Dâmbovița County, but he did not win.

 In November 2014, Adrian Năstase attended an event called by the Ministry of Foreign Affairs and Minister Bogdan Aurescu.
 Recently released from prison, where he was imprisoned being sentenced twice for the corruption offenses, Năstase was next to Aurescu, who had just been appointed Foreign Minister, at a book launch event.
 In April 2015, former Prime Minister and Foreign Minister Adrian Năstase, who was twice sentenced for prison, returned to the Government, more precisely to the Ministry of Foreign Affairs, at the invitation of the acting minister Bogdan Aurescu to the meeting of an advisory council.
 The ministry led by Aurescu then argued that the invitation was made "because of his rich institutional and professional expertise".

 In June 2015, Prime Minister Victor Ponta was charged by the National Anticorruption Directorate for several corruption offenses.
 At that time, Bogdan Aurescu was a member of the Ponta Government and remained in office until November 2015, when Victor Ponta resigned.